shutter-network/shutter-keyper-deployment/README.md

 - \>20GB disk

 We also strongly advise using a monitoring system to ensure continued availability.
 Reliable uptime is highly requested.
-Shutter Network / brainbot does operate a prometheus compatible monitoring system.
+Shutter Network does operate a prometheus compatible monitoring system.
 See below for details.

 ### Software